 Healthy diet, regular exercise, and quitting smoking (if you smoke) may prevent heart disease.
 Follow your health care provider's recommendations for treatment and prevention of heart disease.

-Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommend:
+Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommends:

-People should aim for a BMI index of 18.5 - 24.9.
-Weight reduction is recommended for obese patients who have high blood pressure, high cholesterol levels, metabolic syndrome, or diabetes.
+People should aim for a BMI index of 18.5 to 24.9.
+Weight reduction is recommended for overweight patients who have high blood pressure, high cholesterol levels, metabolic syndrome, or diabetes.

 Patients with CAD are considered at high risk for complications from influenza.
 People with CAD should get an annual flu shot.

-The two main surgical procedures for patients with coronary artery disease are:
+The two main procedures for patients with CAD are:

 Anti-clotting drugs that inhibit or break up blood clots are used at every stage of heart disease.
-They are generally classified as either anti-platelets or anticoagulants.
-Both anti-platelets and anticoagulants prevent blood clots from forming, but they work in different ways.
-Anti-platelets prevent blood platelets from sticking together.
-Anticoagulants are "blood thinners" that stop blood from clotting.
+They are generally classified as either antiplatelets or anticoagulants.
+Both antiplatelets and anticoagulants prevent blood clots from forming.
+But they work in different ways.
+Antiplatelets prevent blood platelets from sticking together.
+Anticoagulants are "blood thinners" that reduce blood clotting.
 Both of these therapies carry the risk of bleeding, which can lead to dangerous situations, including stroke.

-For most patients with CAD, anti-platelet drugs are preferred over anticoagulants.
-Anticoagulants may be prescribed for patients with atrial fibrillation or prosthetic heart valves.
+For most patients with CAD, antiplatelet drugs are preferred over anticoagulants.
+Anticoagulants are often prescribed for patients with atrial fibrillation or prosthetic heart valves.
+Some patients need both.